Get Access to 250+ Online Classes

 Try looking for comps located close to your property, same size and age of your property.
 You can also compare your real estate property with others that were sold within a two to four months period so you can see how your property compares in terms of value.

 This current value will dictate the purchase price of the property.

 Value From Renovations

-After estimating the property's current value, the next step is to estimate the value from renovations.
+After estimating the property's current value, the next step in determining ARV real estate is to estimate the value from renovations.

 This starts with estimating the repair cost on the property.
 To make a profit on the property, the total repair cost must not be greater than the value of renovations once complete.